FailAcademy/learning/web-dev-foundation/_slides/week-03/01-flexbox-slides.md

 .footnote[.red[* ] You must have multiple rows of content (`flex-wrap: wrap`) for this to work!]

 ---

+# Exercise 1

+Let's apply these flexbox concepts to Project 1.

+We'll start by refactoring the floats in the site `<footer>` into flexbox properties following these steps:

+1. Remove your floats
+2. Apply `display: flex` to the appropriate element
+3. Figure out how to get the address and the social links aligned to the left and right sides as they were with your floats

+---
 template: inverse

 # Flex Items Properties